Stanxnz/Exam-unit-3/README.md

 remove all the random capitals at the end of the story and got the following: HOPSUMDTLKWIBCNYERGJQXVZFA.
 This also does not spell a word but it has 26 characters just as the alphabet has so Let's try alphabet as answer.
 Ooh maybe all those stand for a letter in alphabet and I need to decypher the random capitals at the end of the story with that.
 Made a translation table with the new alphabet, let's see if we are on the right track.
 Decoded random capitals: GOLD COPPER GOLD GOLD SILVER EARTH MERCURY COPPER FIRE AIR FIRE EARTH LEAD EARTH SILVER IRON GOLD SILVER WATER GOLD COPPER FIRE GOLD IRON LEAD EARTH COPPER COPPER TIN MERCURY.
 Let's gooo finally progress!
+Translated all words to symbols, which seems logical but was not the correct answer to the task.